kwur/new-kwur-site/_posts/2009-01-16-mark-oconnor-interview-on-kwur-sat-11709.md

 ---
 <div class="pf-content">
   <p>
-    For fans of the great folk/bluegrass/swing/jazz violinist <a href="http://markoconnor.com/index.php?page=homepage">Mark O&#8217;Connor</a>, I will be conducting a live interview with him this Saturday, 1/17, around 1 PM.
-We&#8217;ll be talking about his <a href="http://markoconnor.com/index.php?page=cds&display=37">new CD</a> and hopefully lots more.
+    For fans of the great folk/bluegrass/swing/jazz violinist <a href="http://markoconnor.com/index.php?page=homepage">Mark O’Connor</a>, I will be conducting a live interview with him this Saturday, 1/17, around 1 PM.
+We’ll be talking about his <a href="http://markoconnor.com/index.php?page=cds&display=37">new CD</a> and hopefully lots more.
 Feel free to listen in on the radio at 90.3 FM, or on the web from the <a href="http://kwur.com/">KWUR website</a>.
 I might even pass along your questions to him if you want to IM them in 🙂 .
   </p>
 </div>